AlexStory/zeppelin/README.md

 ####Input
 Styles input fields, like text, date, text-area

+####Disabled
+Disables an form element so it can not be interacted with

 ####Fixed-Nav
 Turns an element into a bar fixed to the top of  the screen, optional argument shade, will five it ashadow